beobast/simple-steganalysis-suite/README.md

 Simple Steganalysis Suite (SSS) is a simple Java program to perform image steganalysis.
-I started this project when one of my teachers proposed to its students this forensic challenge : http://www.honeynet.org/challenges/2012_13_message_picture
+I started this project when one of my teachers proposed to its students this [forensic challenge](http://www.honeynet.org/challenges/2012_13_message_picture) [(results)](https://www.honeynet.org/node/1042).

 I was already interested in steganography at that time and I had written simple java programs to embed messages into least significant bits of images.
 But I knew nothing about steganalysis and started to work on it.